rememberSoftwares/gitfaas/README.md

 3) Post a message to Gitfaas on a specific topic.
 Every lambda listening to this topic will be triggered.
 4) Gitfaas applies the Job manifest (the lambda) to the Kubernetes cluster.
 It will give the lambda any messages sent on the topic at step 3.

+---

+**Before going further you might want to check the [Wiki](https://github.com/rememberSoftwares/gitfaas/wiki) !
+It has an [in depth tutorial](https://github.com/rememberSoftwares/gitfaas/wiki/Tutorial---Part-1) and a great [Quickstart](https://github.com/rememberSoftwares/gitfaas/wiki/Quick-start) that goes through all Gitfaas functionnalities !**

 ## Installation

 Cloning this repository :